R-YaTian/TinkeDSi/README.md

  * Hexadecimal visor
  * Change the content of the files and save the new ROM.
 (Support change files by dir)
  * Multilenguage support
  * A way to fix DSi header.
-(Then you can import arm9/7i file to fix "DSi binary file missing error" for romhacks and/or bad dumps)
+(Then you can import arm9/7i file to fix "DSi binary file is missing" error for romhacks and/or bad dumps)
+    * How to fix "DSi binary file is missing" error?
+    * Step 1: Open "good dump" with TinkeDSi, then export iheader file on ROM info window and export arm9/7i.bin files on nitrofs window.
+    * Step 2: Open "bad dump" and import iheader on ROM info window, then save the ROM as a new file.
+    * Step 3: Open the new ROM file, replace arm9/7i.bin on nitrofs window then save the ROM.

 # Supported formats